 Off-Grid Solar Sunshine CoastUnderstand your Off-Grid Solar Power System

 The cost of connecting rural properties to the electricity grid can run to tens or even hundreds of thousands of dollars and more and more Australians are choosing to install a standalone power or off-grid solar power system as an alternative to traditional power options.

 Our fully designed systems are available in a range of sizes to suit most off-grid energy requirements however we can also custom design a standalone solar power system to suit your specific needs and budget if one of our systems doesn’t work for you.

-Each of our standalone systems include premium components such as Selectronic SP Pro Inverter/Chargers, Victron Inverters and MPPT regulators, LG, REC or Risen solar panels, Sealed Gel, AGM or lithium batteries.
+Each of our standalone systems include premium components such as Sunny Island or Selectronic SP Pro Inverter/Chargers, Victron Inverters and MPPT regulators, REC or Risen solar panels, Sealed Gel, AGM or lithium batteries.

-All our off-grid solar panels Sunshine Coast systems are designed with the following parameters;
+All our Sunshine Coast off-grid solar panel systems are designed with the following parameters;

 - Minimum of 2 days autonomy